MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 During recording, you can manually insert special steps by right clicking a page control and select an appropriate option.
 These are explained in the following sections.

-### Copy to and paste from clipboard
+### Copy to and paste values from clipboard

-The page scripting tool comes with its own clipboard that you can use to copy field values, for example, to insert these in other fields, in expressions or for validation of results.
-You can copy to or paste from the clipboard with the right select context menu on a page control during recording.
+The page scripting tool comes with its own clipboard that lets you copy values of fields and then paste the values in others fields or expressions, or even use them to validate results.
+Copy and paste are available from the right-click connect menu on a field.

+- To copy a field value to the clipboard, right-click the field and then select **Page Scripting** > **Copy**.
+The value is saved to the clipboard for pasting later.
+- To paste a field value from the clipboard to another field, select **Page Scripting** > **Paste** > select the value from the list.

 ### Paste session info

-When recording you have access to session info, such as the user ID.
-This allows you to, for example, set filters based the current user.
+When recording, you have access to session information, such as the user ID.
+This information enables you to, for example, set filters based the current user.
 To insert the user ID, right select a control in the page, and select Paste > Session Info > User ID.
 See image above for example.

 ### Validate a given outcome